lanl/artemis/doc/src/physics.rst

   eos = ideal
   gamma = 1.4
-  riemann = hllc     # llf, hlle, hllc Riemann solvers reconstruct = plm  # pcm, plm, ppm reconstructions
+  riemann = hllc     # llf, hlle, hllc Riemann solvers reconstruct = plm  # pcm, plm, ppm, wenoz reconstructions

 In order to safely model kinetic energy dominated flows, |code| uses a dual energy formalism controlled by the ``de_switch`` parameter under ``<gas>``.
 When the fraction of the internal energy to the total energy in a cell is less than ``de_switch``, |code| will recover the internal energy from a separately evolved internal energy variable.